Mag-ingat Ka Sa... Kulam: Plot

-Ever since Mira (Judy Ann Santos) woke up from a car accident, she started seeing things that she could not explain.
-She felt paranormal activity is occurring inside their house.
-Although she could not remember anything that happened before the accident, Dave came to her house and explained to her that she was supposed to leave her husband, Paul and elope with him.
-Dave told her that she loved him and she trusted a secret to him.
-Mira learned that Paul had another lover before which caused their relationship to deteriorate.
-Even her blind child, Sophie seemed aloof and is scared of her.
-She started to patch things up between her and her family but she could not forget what Dave told her about trusting him her secret.
+After Mira wakes up from a car accident, she starts seeing things that she could not explain.
+She feels paranormal activity is occurring inside their house.
+As she cannot remember anything that happened before the accident, Dave comes to her house and explains to her that she was supposed to leave her husband, Paul, and elope with him.
+Dave tells her that she loved him and she entrusted a secret to him.
+Mira learns that Paul had another lover before which caused their relationship to deteriorate.
+Even her blind child, Sophie seems aloof and is scared of her.
+She starts to patch things up between her and her family but cannot forget what Dave told her about her secret.

-Mira called up Dave to meet him and Dave explained to her the secret she seemed to have forgotten.
-Dave told her how she had a twin sister named Maria that she left in a mental institute because she had been insane since their mother's death.
-Mira and Dave went to the mental institute to see Maria, but she committed suicide a month back and since no one claimed her body, they took the corpse to a university for study.
-She told Paul about this which surprised him, all along not knowing that Mira ever had a twin sister.
-Paul called the university to claim the corpse and then had it cremated.
+Mira calls up Dave to meet him and Dave explains to her the secret.
+Dave tells her how she had a twin sister named Maria that she left in an asylum after she goes insane after their mother's death.
+Mira and Dave go to the asylum to see Maria, only to be told she committed suicide a month back and her unclaimed corpse taken to a university for study.
+She tells Paul about this which surprises him.
+Paul calls the university to claim the corpse and have it cremated.

-Mira and Paul's daughter, Sophie, underwent an eye transplant.
-Sophie was so excited to see the upcoming eclipse as this is her first time to see again since she got blind.
-The moment she opened her eyes, she saw a woman standing behind her mother and the people around were wondering who she was seeing since no other people were there.
+Sophie's vision is restored after she undergoes an eye transplant, but upon opening her eyes, she sees a woman standing behind her mother, which only she can see.